radiantearth/community-sprints/11052019-arlignton-va/group-work/readme.md

 *Alessandro, Christina, Oscar, Fabian, Ryan, Brian, Andrew Y, Trevor, Marc, Dave* **Note** - We forgot to ask for interest in the beginner track for in-person attendees, so feel free to join / add your name.

-[Outreach] - This group is a great way for new community members to contribute, as the tasks don't require tons of background.
+**Outreach** - This group is a great way for new community members to contribute, as the tasks don't require tons of background.
 The hope is that after learning in the beginners sessions people can take the knowledge and help explain the specs to others, brainstorming on new ways to share the information.
+See [outreach topics](../prep-work/outreach-topics.md) for more information.

 *Chris H, Quinn, Jim, Jacques, Oscar, Ryan*

 #### Spec Groups

-[Filter] - Filter focuses on a key part of the Query, how to request a subset of the overall catalog, with advanced logical, spatial, temporal and numeric comparisons.
+**Filter** - Filter focuses on a key part of the Query, how to request a subset of the overall catalog, with advanced logical, spatial, temporal and numeric comparisons.
 This group will start a bit large, but is encouraged to quickly break out to work on specific proposals, likely around CQL, a JSON one (STAC or CQL JSON or a new proposal), and GraphQL or other ideas.
+See the [filter folder](../prep-work/filter-options) for more information,  and be sure to click on the filter option links.

 *Janne, Peter, Josh, Andrea, Even, Phil, Sean, Tim S, Andrew L*

-[Query] - Query includes a number of topics, mostly related to the mechanics of searching and getting responses.
+**Query** - Query includes a number of topics, mostly related to the mechanics of searching and getting responses.
 This group includes those who are primarily interested in Query from a OGC API - Catalogue perspective, as it is a key part of that specification.
 But they should focus on the reusable Query component and their requirements for it, not the whole Catalog spec.
 It is still a big group even with ~5 people focused on the Catalogue perspective, so it is strongly encouraged to divide up the various topics (paging, sorting, properties/fields, cross-collection, aggregations, facets).
+See the [query topic](../prep-work/specification-topics.md#query) for more information.

 *Jeff, Matt, Alexander, Tim R, Matthias, Kevin, Andrew T Alireza, Michael S, Angelos, Mary, Joseph, Tom K*

-[Transaction] - The transaction extension work will likely have more people join or at least checking in after progress on the core filter & query.
+**Transaction** - The transaction extension work will likely have more people join or at least checking in after progress on the core filter & query.
 But it would be great for a core group to start making progress turning it into an OAFeat extension and standing up the reference implementations of it, as well as discussing additions like etags, versioning and bulk transactions.
+See [transactions & versioning topic](../prep-work/specification-topics.md#transactions--versioning) for some more information.

 *Alessandro, Tom I, Scott, Oscar, Chuck, Peter*

-[Other OGC API - Features extensions] - No groups set to start, but for people looking to work in parallel or shift to it after wrapping other things up there are key topics like the OAFeat equivalent to DescribeFeatureType at the top of the list.
+**Other OGC API - Features extensions** - No groups set to start, but for people looking to work in parallel or shift to it after wrapping other things up there are key topics like [describing data](https://github.com/radiantearth/community-sprints/blob/master/11052019-arlignton-va/prep-work/specification-topics.md#describing-data) - the OAFeat equivalent to DescribeFeatureType at the top of the list.
-Plus projections, which was the first extension, but making sure it is in good shape.
-And more interesting future topics like Subscriptions, static features and GRPC/protobuf.
+Plus [projections](../prep-work/specification-topics.md#projections), which was the first extension, but making sure it is in good shape.
+And more interesting future topics like
+Subscriptions, static features and GRPC/protobuf.
 We won't try to set groups on these the first day, but they may evolve.

-[STAC core] - Core STAC topics will start the second day, with some  sessions with the whole STAC group, and some breakouts.
+**STAC core** - Core STAC topics will start the second day, with some sessions with the whole STAC group, and some breakouts.
 Participants will mostly be those who come to the bi-weekly STAC calls, but if you've got experience implementing the STAC spec in some way you are also welcome to come and help work on the core.
+See [STAC spec topic](../prep-work/specification-topics.md#stac-specific-topics) for more information

-*Matt, Matthias, James, Tim R, Michael S, Chris H, Sean, Alireza, Alexandra
+*Matt, Matthias, James, Tim R, Michael S, Chris H, Alexandra, Sean, Alireza, Josh*